-First elected to the Legislative Assembly of New Brunswick on September 11, 1995, as member for the new Centre-Péninsule riding, he has served on the Standing Committee on Law Amendments, the Standing Committee on Public Accounts, and the Special Cabinet Committee on Social Policy Renewal.
-He was a member of the Action Nord group and the only MLA to sit on the ministerial committee for the economic development of the Acadian Peninsula.
+Denis Landry was first elected to the Legislative Assembly of New Brunswick on September 11, 1995, as member for Centre-Péninsule.
+He served on the Standing Committee on Law Amendments, the Standing Committee on Public Accounts, and the Special Cabinet Committee on Social Policy Renewal.
+He was a member of the Action Nord group and served on the ministerial committee for the economic development of the Acadian Peninsula.

 Reelected in 2003, he served on the Standing Committee on Private Bills and the Select Committee on Wood Supply.
 As a member of the official opposition, he was Tourism Critic and Automobile Insurance Critic.

 Mr. Landry was elected again in 2006, as member for the new riding of Centre-Péninsule-Saint-Sauveur, and he was Minister of Transportation until 2010.